exponea/exponea-android-sdk/Guides/PUSH_SEND.md

 4. This will open notification builder.
 There you can specify **Title** (1) and **Message** (2) for your notification.
 There is a **Preview** (4) on the right side that will show the notification is gonna look like.
 There is also an option to specify an **Image (6)** you want to display and **Sound (9)** that will be played when notification is received.

-> When specifying the sound, provide sound name without extension
+> When using SDK version less than 3.0.0, please make sure to provide a sound file name without extension.

 ![](pics/send5.png)